 iHeart Radio across Australia has a cumulative reach monthly of over 42,000 listeners and the station's website and streaming reaches over 8,000 followers daily.

-The station broadcast over 30 regional news bulletins weekly headed by News Editor Jon Wolfe and supported by Scotty Mclaren and Carissa Ryan in the newsroom.
+The station broadcast over 30 regional news bulletins weekly headed by News Editor Jon Wolfe and supported by Scott Mclaren and Carissa Ryan in the newsroom.
 National News is provided by Nine News on the hour, 24 hours daily.
 The station has 17 full time staff across presenters news, production, programming, sales, administration and engineering.

 You’ll never get bored listening to our station!

 In 2014, 2YOUFM became 88.9 FM.
-This included a variety of strong music formats that has changed and progressed since then in response to listener feedback via regular station survey.
+This included a variety of strong music formats that has changed and progressed since then in response to listener feedback via regular station surveys.
 The current format is '70s, '80s, '90s, 2000s & the best in country.

 Our current Country Music Countdown and an American Country Music program is featured once per week, hosted by Ray McCoy and Emma Bailey.